Pilotta

-Gameplay
+Rules

 Declaring the dealer

-First, the 32 card deck is shuffled and then 'cut' by the player on the left of the one who shuffled.
-The one who cut is assigned hearts ♥ and moving on anticlockwise the players are assigned a suit in this order ♥ > ♦ > ♣ > ♠.
+First, the 32-card Piquet pack is shuffled by the dealer and then cut by the player to the left.
+The cutter is assigned hearts ♥ and moving on anticlockwise the players are assigned a suit in the order: ♥ > ♦ > ♣ > ♠.
 If the suit which made the cut is hearts, for example, then the player who shuffled and cut the deck will be the dealer.
 If it was spades, then the person on the left of the shuffler is the dealer.

 At the end of each turn, the player on dealer's left becomes the new dealer.

-Dealing the cards
+Deal

-The cards are given counter-clockwise; first, 3 cards are given to each player, starting from the one on the dealer's right and ending at the dealer himself.
+The cards are dealt anticlockwise; first, 3 cards are given to each player, starting with eldest hand (on the dealer's right) and ending with the dealer himself.
 Then, another 2 cards are dealt, and then another 3.

 Bidding

-Starting from the player on the dealer's right, players bid on the score they expect to gain.
+Starting with eldest hand, players bid on the score they expect to gain.
 The player with the highest bid is eligible to decide the trumps for the game.
 Bidding is typically performed in increments of 10, with the lowest opening bid being 80.

 There is a more recent variation to the game known as Pilotta Palaristi, which reintroduces a point-based bidding system.

 Playing

-The player who bids first in the bidding round is the one who plays first.
-The first player can play any card.
+The player who bids first in the bidding round is the one who leads.
+The leader may play any card.
 The next player has to follow suit if possible.
 If the player cannot follow suit, a trump card must be played.
 If s/he hasn't any trump card, any other card can be played.
 If a trump card is played the other 3 players are required to play a higher trump if they have any.

 Each player plays a card and the one with the highest rank wins them all.
 Every trump wins any non-trump.
 The rank of trumps from highest to lowest is given by J 9 A 10 K Q 8 7 while the rank of non-trumps is given by A 10 K Q J 9 8 7.